 If your Flyout component uses the default size, as set in the Design view, then the default size is used and the component stretches to accomodate the page layout size with responsive setup of the component enabled.
 Be aware, however, that there is a limitation on responsive setup of the component.
 When the you use the Flyout component with responsive setup, you should not use it with full page stretch.
 Otherwise, the Flyout may extend beyond the page’s right border.

 The Scene7 Image component lets you add Scene7 functionality to your images, such as Scene7 modifiers, image or viewer presets, and sharpening.
-The Scene7 image component is similar to other image components in AEM with special Scene7 functionality.
+The Scene7 image component is similar to other image components in Experience Manager with special Scene7 functionality.
 In this example, the image has the Scene7 URL modifier, &op_invert=1 applied.

 Title, Alt Text In the Advanced tab, add a title to the image and alt text for those users who have graphics turned off.

 URL, Open in You can set an asset from to open a link.
 Set the URL and in Open in indicate whether you want it to open in the same window or a new window.